 Should you wax your waxless xc skis?

 Yes.
 You need to regularly apply glide wax to the tips and tails of your waxless cross-country skis.
+It’s even helpful to apply some quick application glide wax to the scale patterned grip zone of your waxless skis.

 If you don’t use glide wax, you run the risk of not getting any glide while skiing.
 Also, there’s a greater tendency for snow to stick to the bottoms of your cross-country skis.